TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 Having the initial project structure up and running I started to write some code I thought to be essential for starting the project:
 1. A game loop
 2. Some rendering stuff
-3. A 3D camera that enables to navigate through our 3D world
+3. A 3D camera that enables us to navigate through our 3D world
 4. Something that manages (generated) meshes and objects in our 3D world

-Implementation-wise most of the stuff I've got so far is based off the first view chapers of [3d Game Development with LWJGL](https://www.gitbook.com/book/lwjglgamedev/3d-game-development-with-lwjgl/details) and [learnopengl](https://learnopengl.com/) (mostly camera-related topics), so I want be talking much about Java code in this post.
+Implementation-wise most of the stuff I've got so far is based off the first view chapers of [3d Game Development with LWJGL](https://www.gitbook.com/book/lwjglgamedev/3d-game-development-with-lwjgl/details) and [learnopengl](https://learnopengl.com/) (mostly camera-related topics), so I won't be talking much about Java code in this post.
 Besides the stuff I kept from the book, I've thrown away some of the abstractions suggested in the book, which are made to have a more game engine like setup with code reusable for multiple projects (which I am not aiming for), and added some abstractions in other places (e.g. for scene management).
 Also, I don't see the point of running the game engine in a separate thread, when the main thread will go idle from there (maybe I will learn why this is a good thing in the future).

 Now, there are two things worth talking about.
 One of these is the game loop.
 On this topic, the book suggests using a *fixed time step* game loop (with the additional possibility to skip frames when needed).
-When using such a game loop, you are forcing all updates and render calls to run a fixed number of times per seconds.
+When using such a game loop, you are forcing all updates and render calls to run a fixed number of times per second.
-While this is a very robust way of organizing the game loop and fixed update rates are desireable for stuff like physics or ai, I think you can achieve much smoother movement when processing user input or updating animations as fast as you possibly can.
+While this is a very robust way of organizing the game loop and fixed update rates are desireable for stuff like physics or ai, I think you can achieve a much smoother simulation when processing user input or updating animations as fast as you possibly can.
 Following this, I have changed the implementation to process input and render as often as it can, while updating the game logic in a fixed time step (a great explanation of this type of game loop can be found here: http://gameprogrammingpatterns.com/game-loop.html).
 Further, I have added a second function to update the game logic, which is also (like render) called as often as possible.
 Finally, the game loop looks something like this: